-Before we go into great detail, the following are simple steps for everyone (most importantly seniors) to follow:
+Before we go into great detail, the following are simple steps for everyone, including seniors, to follow:

 1. Open the grocery store app or website.
 (Places To Visit For Online Shopping)

 2. Add items to your online shopping cart, per their instructions.

 3. Verify items before checkout, per their instructions.

 4. Select your method of pickup or delivery.
 (Delivery Options With Online Shopping)

 5. If using the website, make sure your connection is secure during the checkout process; you don't want to risk your personal information.
 (Paying and Checking Out With Online Shopping)

 6. Note any special instructions provided by the store.

 7. Select submit order, place order, or whatever the site has to complete the process, per their instructions.